MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-data-sort.md

 ---

 # required metadata
-title: "Sort data in RevoScaleR using rxSort (Machine Learning Server) | Microsoft Docs"
+title: "Sort data in RevoScaleR using rxSort (Machine Learning Server) "
 description: "How to sort data in a data frame or XDF file with the RevoScaleR rxSort function."
 keywords: ""
 author: "HeidiSteen"